SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 	- if `det` is zero, means the result of transformation has squished to a smaller dimension
 		- at least two axes are located at a same line
 	- a negative `det` means to invert the orientation (in 3D you can give the judgement by left-handed rule)
+		- you can perfectly get two separate representing of 3D shape by rotating your left hand with left-handed rule
+	-